Gurney's Seed and Nursery Company: Products

+Gurney's line of products includes vegetable and flower seeds, gardening supplies and nursery stock, including trees, shrubs, perennials, fruit trees and berries, fertilizers and plant foods.

 Focusing on continuing the legacy and objectives of C.W.
 Gurney, Gurney's targets home orchard enthusiasts and beginners alike.
 The horticulture experts at Gurney's regularly seek out vegetables and fruits that combine taste with disease resistance, yield and ease of planting.
 Some of Gurney's popular exclusive home gardening produce varieties, available only to Gurney's customers, include Gurney's Gotta Have It Sweet corn, Gurney's Burpless Hybrid Cucumber, Gurney's Giant Magic Hybrid Pumpkin, Gurney's Pride Hybrid Zucchini and Gurney Girl Tomatoes.

 Today, Gurney's continues as one of the leading seed and nursery companies in the United States, having provided customers with seeds and nursery products for over 130 years.
 Many of Gurney's best-sellers are unique hybrid seeds and plants including the OH My seedless muscadine grape.